alexUXUI/RsPack-Article/readme.md

 So far the experience building with it has been remarkable.
 Everything our project needs is thoughtfully baked into RsPack and is exposed behind simple, familiar APIs.

-Overall, it has brought me so much joy to work with the RsPack.
+Overall, it has brought me so much joy to work with RsPack.
 Let's dive into some specific reasons why:

 ## Fully Typed